 - Median Household Income: $41,664

-Life in Kansas emphasizes a strong sense of community, where neighbors take time to know each other and help each other out.
-For outdoor fans, there is 25 state parks and wildlife areas to explore, includig the Tallgrass Prairie National Preserve and Smoky Hills.
+Kansas offers a typical Great Plains Lifestyle and is renowned for its vast grasslands and peaceful rural scenery.
+Life in Kansas emphasizes a strong sense of community, where neighbors take time to get to know one another and help each other out.
+For outdoor fans, there are 25 state parks and wildlife areas to explore, including the Tallgrass Prairie National Preserve and Smoky Hills.
 Of course, if you prefer metropolitan life, Kansas City offers vibrant culture, arts scene, and job opportunities.

 8. Michigan